|

 - No one should travel to church for services if the road conditions are dangerous.

 - No services will be cancelled.
-Most services will be live streamed (links available below).
+Most services will be live streamed (links available here on the website).

 - Those who cannot get to services should instead stay home, watch the live stream of the service if possible, and be happy in the knowledge that a priest and a chanter are singing the services and praying for them.

-- Cancellation of services and activities will be posted on our website: www.stmarysoca.org.
+- Cancellation of services and activities will be posted here on our website: www.stmarysoca.org

 Bear one another's burdens, and in this way you will fulfill the law of Christ.
 (Galatians 6:2)